 - 4.1 The granting of discretionary relief will, in the main, involve a cost to the Council.
 Since the change to the funding for Non-Domestic Rating in April 2013, the effect of the relief is complex. - 4.2 Any amounts granted prior to 1st April 2013 and continuing since that date will be included in the Council's baseline within the Business Rates Retention Scheme.
-For any amounts granted for similar cases after 1st April 2013, the costs of the relief will be borne in accordance with the Business Rates Retention Scheme share namely 50% borne by Central Government and 50% by the Council.
+For any amounts granted for similar cases after 1st April 2013, the costs of the relief will be borne in accordance with the Business Rates Retention Scheme share

+- namely 50% borne by Central Government and 50% by the Council.
 This also applies where mandatory relief is granted. - 4.3 Where Central Government leads an initiative, grants are often available through section 31 of the Local Government Act 2003.
 This is not automatic and Central Government will look to the Council to adopt the recommended approach when granting in these areas - 4.4 The financial effects of discretionary reliefs covered by this policy are as follows:

-Appendix Relief Type Granted after 1 st April 2023 (Effective from 1 st April 2023) Charity Relief Α Discretionary relief granted to Mandatory Relief recipients 50% borne by the Council В Non-profit Making Organisations including Sports Clubs and societies 50% borne by the Council Rural Rate Relief С 50% Discretionary relief granted to Mandatory Rural Relief recipients Section 31 Grant D Other premises within a rural settlement under £16500 RV 50% borne by the Council Localism E Discretionary Relief granted to ratepayers generally and not covered by any other section 50% borne by the Council Local Newspaper Relief F Discretionary Relief granted to local newspapers meeting the criteria (From 1st April 2017 until 2025) Section 31 Grant Supporting Small Business Relief G Supporting Small Businesses Relief (from 1 st April 2017 for a period of up to five years if conditions are met) Section 31 Grant Н Supporting Small Businesses Relief (from 1 st April 2023 for a period of up to three years if conditions are met) Section 31 Grant

-Appendix Relief Type Granted after 1 st April 2023 (Effective from 1 st April 2023) Retail, Hospitality and Leisure Relief I Retail, Hospitality and Leisure Relief (from 1 st April 2022 for a period of one year) Section 31 Grant J Retail, Hospitality and Leisure Relief (from 1 st April 2023 for a period of one year) Section 31 Grant Hardship Relief - Section 49 K This is a discretionary relief that can be awarded by the Council where a ratepayer is considered to be suffering hardship.
+Appendix Relief Type Granted after 1 st April 2023 (Effective from 1 st April 2023) Charity Relief А Discretionary relief granted to Mandatory Relief recipients 50% borne by the Council В Non-profit Making Organisations including Sports Clubs and societies 50% borne by the Council Rural Rate Relief С Premises within a rural settlement (not receiving Mandatory Relief) under £16500 RV 50% borne by the Council Localism D Discretionary Relief granted to ratepayers generally and not covered by any other section 50% borne by the Council Local Newspaper Relief E Discretionary Relief granted to local newspapers meeting the criteria (From 1 st April 2017 until 2025) Section 31 Grant Supporting Small Business Relief F Supporting Small Businesses Relief (from 1 st April 2023 for a period of up to three years if conditions are met).
+Section 31 Grant Retail, Hospitality and Leisure Relief G (from 1 st April 2024 for a period of one year) Section 31 Grant Hardship Relief - Section 49 Н This is a discretionary relief that can be awarded by the Council where a ratepayer is considered to be suffering hardship.
 50% borne by the Council